Analytical psychology: Individuation

-Individuation is from the first what the analys and must undergo, to integrate the other elements of the psyche.
+Individuation is from the first what the analysand must undergo, to integrate the other elements of the psyche.
 This pursuit of wholeness aims to establish the Self, which include both the rational conscious mind of the ego and the irrational contents of the unconscious, as the new personality center.
 Prior to individuation, the analysand is carefully assessed to determine if the ego is strong enough to take the intensity of this process.
 The elements to be integrated include the persona which acts as the representative of the person in her/his role in society, the shadow which contains all that is personally unknown and what the person considers morally reprehensible and, the anima or the animus, which respectively carry their feminine and masculine values.
 For Jung many unconscious conflicts at the root of neurosis are caused by the difficulty to accept that such a dynamic can unbalance the subject from his habitual position and confronts her/him with aspects of the self they were accustomed to ignore.
 Once individuation is completed the ego is no longer at the centre of the personality.
 The process, however, does not lead to a complete self-realization and that individuation can never be a fixed state due to the unfathomable nature of the depths of the collective unconscious.